DenTechs/PyVDLib/README.md

 A library to make it easy to use the body tracking information from Virtual Desktop in Python

+## Installation

+PyVDLib can be installed with `pip install pyvdlib`

 ## Usage

 `AwaitVirtualDesktopSyncEvent(timeout)`